CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 git stash -> stash
-git stash list -> to list all your stashes git stash pop -> will remove the last stash and apply it to the *current* working directory git stash apply -> is like stash pop but it will keep the last stash git stash drop -> will remove the last stash only
+git stash list -> to list all your stashes git stash pop -> will remove the last stash and apply it to the *current* working directory

+both these commands can have an index to apply or drop, using stash@{N} as an argume git stash apply -> is like stash pop but it will keep the last stash git stash drop -> will remove the last stash only
 ```